Bioconductor/EuroBioc2017/README.md

-The 2017 edition of the European Bioconductor meeting will be held in the [Betty and Gordon Moore Library](http://moore.libraries.cam.ac.uk/location-maps), Centre for Mathemtical Sciences, at the University of Cambridge, UK.
+The 2017 edition of the European Bioconductor meeting will be held in the [Betty and Gordon Moore Library](http://moore.libraries.cam.ac.uk/location-maps), Centre for Mathematical Sciences, at the University of Cambridge, UK.

 The meeting is aimed at biologists, bioinformaticians, programmers, software engineers who use or contribute to the Bioconductor project,